pmichaillat/math-for-macro/README.md

 ## Lecture notes

-The source files to the lecture notes are contained in the `lecturenotes` folder.
+The source files to the lecture notes are placed in the `lecturenotes` folder.
 The lecture notes are written in LaTeX, and then compiled to PDF with pdfTeX.
 There are 3 sets of lecture notes:

 + `notes1.tex`, `notes1.pdf` – Dynamic programming
 + `notes2.tex`, `notes2.pdf` – Optimal control